education.vic.gov.au

 • Formative assessmentExternal Link – provides advice to teachers about how to develop formative assessment rubrics and put formative assessments into practice in the classroom.

 • Insight Assessment PlatformExternal Link – a collection of online assessment tools aligned to the Victorian Curriculum F–10.
-The platform supports high quality assessment practices and provides teachers with information they can use to target the learning needs of students as they progress along the continuum.
+The platform supports diagnostic and formative assessment practices and provides teachers with information they can use to target the learning needs of students as they progress.
+Assessments available to teachers include the English Online Interview (EOI), Mathematics Online Interview (MOI) and the Abilities Based Learning and Education Support (ABLES) tool.

-The department provides guidance to schools on strengthening assessment as part of the broader guidance on improving student outcomes.
+The department also provides guidance to schools on ways to strengthen assessment, as part of broader guidance on improving student outcomes.

 • systematic use of assessment strategies and measurement practices to obtain and provide feedback on student learning growth, attainment and wellbeing capabilities

-• systematic use of data and evidence to drive the prioritisation, development, and implementation of actions in schools and classrooms.
+• systematic use of data and evidence to drive the prioritisation and pace of teaching activities in schools and classrooms.

 Practice principles for excellence in teaching and learning

-The practice principles for excellence in teaching and learningExternal Link provide additional guidance for school leaders and teachers to deliver the curriculum and engage students, including guidance on the school’s approach to assessment.
-The practice principles support teachers to determine student learning needs and how students can demonstrate their level of understanding.
+The practice principles for excellence in teaching and learningExternal Link provide guidance for school leaders and teachers to deliver the curriculum and engage students.
+These include guidance on assessment approaches.
+Implementing the practice principles supports teachers to determine student learning needs and support students to demonstrate their level of understanding.

 • teachers design authentic, fit for purpose assessments to reflect the learning program and objectives